Meet the Spinal Cord Injury Team

 Omar Hassan

-Omar is a first year undergraduate student in Neuroscience at the University of Calgary.
+Omar is a third-year undergraduate student in Neuroscience at the University of Calgary.
 His interest in finding treatments for patients facing neurological injuries compelled him to join the Phillips Lab.
 He strives to further his understanding of cardiovascular physiology, neuroscience, and research methods.
-In the Phillips Lab this summer, Omar is investigating the autonomic circuits involved in blood pressure control, to help discover treatments for spinal cord injury.
+In the Phillips Lab this summer, Omar is investigating the complex interaction of the nervous and cardiovascular systems, to help discover treatments for people living with spinal cord injuries.
 Omar is grateful for the opportunity to work with the skilled and dedicated Phillips Lab team.

 Rafael Sanguinetti, BHSc (Honours), MD Student